-Since the last academic year, average tuition and fees have increased 3% (\$164) at two-year public colleges and have decreased 2% (\$196) at four-year public colleges, spurred, in part, by a 14% decrease in tuition and fees at four-year colleges in Rhode Island in 2016-17.
-In the last five years, the cost of tuition and fees has increased 16% (\$734) at two-year colleges and 10% (\$1,001) at four-year colleges.3
+Since the last academic year, average tuition and fees have increased 3% (\$164) at two-year public colleges and have by 1% (\$196) at four-year public colleges, and they have increased 16% and 10% respectively since 2012-13.
+In the last five years, the cost of tuition and fees has increased 16% (\$734) at two-year colleges and 13% (\$1,001) at four-year colleges.3

 Recent initiatives in New England have been implemented to mitigate the price of college, particularly for traditionally underserved populations.
-For instance, Gov. Charlie Baker announced during his 2018 State of the Commonwealth Address that Massachusetts will allocate an additional \$7 million in college scholarship funding to cover the remaining tuition and fees balance of the state's poorest community college students with an unmet
+For instance, Gov. Charlie Baker announced during his 2018 State of the Commonwealth Address that Massachusetts will allocate an additional \$7 million in college scholarship funding to cover the remaining tuition and fees balance of the state's poorest community college students with an unmet financial need.